jbalado/point-based-mathematical-morphology/README.md

 * Point cloud input: composed of an Nx3 matrix, where N is the number of points.
 It is the objective point cloud of the dilatation or erosion process.
 * Point cloud strutcturing element: composed of an Nx3 matrix, where N is the number of points.
 It is the auxiliary point cloud that acts as a structuring element.

 The output is an eroded or dilated point cloud.
-The eorsion and dilation functions can be combined to generate morphological openings and closings.
+The erosion and dilation functions can be combined to generate morphological openings and closings.
 In the example.m file, there is example code for using both functions.

 ## Citation